Indicaza/shard-api/README.md

   <img src="./pic/goblinOrthoHead.png" />
 </p>

-# Shard-NPC
+# Shard-API

-Welcome to Shard-NPC, a dedicated module within the larger ecosystem of The Shard game.
-This repository focuses on the AI-driven generation of NPCs (Non-Player Characters).
-For developers and game masters alike, Shard-NPC offers a backend solution to create characters with depth and personality, enriching gameplay and narratives.
-Whether you're integrating it into your own game or just curious about dynamic character generation, this tool is here to elevate your gaming experience.
+Welcome to **Shard-API**, a comprehensive backend solution tailored for the expansive universe of The Shard game.
+This API is designed to facilitate the dynamic generation and management of various game elements, ensuring a rich and immersive gaming experience.

+## Features:

+- **NPCs (Non-Player Characters)**:
+  - AI-driven generation of NPCs with depth, personality, and backstory.
+- **Locations**:
+  - Dynamic creation and management of in-game locations, from bustling cities to secluded hideouts.
+- **Items**:
+  - Cataloging and generation of in-game items, be it a legendary sword or a simple potion.
+- **Quests**:
+  - Crafting intricate quests with objectives, rewards, and story arcs.
+- **Events**:
+  - Manage in-game events, both player-triggered and world events.
+- **Factions**:
+  - Organize and manage various in-game factions, their relationships, and dynamics.
+- **Skills**:
+  - Track and manage player and NPC skills, from combat abilities to crafting talents.
+- **Relationships**:
+  - Understand and influence the relationships between various game entities, be it between NPCs or between an NPC and a faction.

+This repository serves as a modular and scalable backend, ready to be integrated into the larger Shard game ecosystem or any other game that requires a robust backend for dynamic content generation.

+Whether you're a game developer, a game master, or just someone curious about game backend systems, **Shard-API** is built to cater to a wide range of needs, ensuring that the in-game world remains ever-evolving and engaging.

 Here is the basic "shape" of this object.
 (Ignore the last 4 fields those are not implemented yet)